Dipsy0830/Dipsy0830.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am now an instructor at College of Information and Intelligence Engineering, Zhejiang Wanli University.

-I am now a fourth-year PhD student majoring in Control Engineering, at the College of Information Engineering, Zhejiang University of Technology, under the supervision of Prof. [Jinyin Chen](http://121.196.145.171:8080/chenjinyin/).
+Before that, I obtained my PhD degree in Electronic Engineering at the College of Information Engineering, Zhejiang University of Technology, under the supervision of Prof. [Jinyin Chen](http://121.196.145.171:8080/chenjinyin/).
 Besides, I was a visiting scholar in the LAIR Lab at Lehigh University, supervised by Prof. [Lichao Sun](https://lichao-sun.github.io/).
 Now I am also working closely with Prof. [Yao Wan](https://scholar.google.com/citations?user=c3MtqtMAAAAJ&hl=en).

-Before that, I obtained my B.E. degree in the Electrical Engineering and Automation at the College of Information Engineering, Zhejiang University of Technology.
+I obtained my B.E. degree in Electrical Engineering and Automation at the College of Information Engineering, Zhejiang University of Technology.

 My research interest includes multi-modal models and trustworthy machine learning.
 I am now working on attacks and defense on computer vision, diffusion models and benchmarks on multi-modal models.
 If you are seeking any form of academic cooperation, please feel free to email me.